wupdich/northdata_scraper/README.md

 Returns cleaned HTML content of a specific page, with:
 - Only the main content section
 - No JavaScript, CSS, links, images, or non-informational elements
+- Minimal whitespace to reduce token count for downstream AI processing

 ### Health Check
 ```